matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

 represented as `%2F`.
 However, this is not entirely satisfactory for a number of reasons:

+ * The act of escaping and unescaping slash characters when doing casual development and ops work becomes an constant and annoying chore which is entirely avoidable.
+Whenever using tools like `curl` and `grep` or manipulating SQL, developers will have to constantly keep in mind whether they are dealing with escaped or unescaped IDs, and manually convert between the two as needed.
+This will only get worse with further keys-as-IDs landing with MSC1228.

  * There exist a number of client (and possibly server) implementations which do not currently URL-encode such parameters; these are therefore broken by such event IDs and must be updated.
 Furthermore, all future client implementers must remember to do the encoding correctly.

- * Even if client implementations do rembember to URL-encode their parameters, they may not do it correctly: many URL-encoding implementations may be intended to encode parameters in the query-string (which can of course contain literal slashes) rather tha the path component.
+ * Even if client implementations do remember to URL-encode their parameters, they may not do it correctly: many URL-encoding implementations may be intended to encode parameters in the query-string (which can of course contain literal slashes) rather tha the path component.